Evan Sachs, Credentialed Piano Instructor. e: Evan@MisterEvan.com

 Improvisation requires a knowledge of scales and left hand accompaniment patterns.
 Scales needed include major and minor, blues, and jazz scales.
 Helpful too are an understanding of trills, upper and lower neighbors and how they work with melody.
 A formula that I like to use is to start with learning the melody with its rhythm and chord changes, and then slowly change it with the use of scales to where it is recognizable, barely recognizable, and then... a completely new song with the same chord changes.
 An audience loves hearing their favorite melodies bent and shaped in new ways...if this is something that interests you there are many tools at our disposal that are great fun to learn!

 Yes.
 I teach traditionally, with traditional classical repertoire as well.
 I am very fond of teaching all the major composers...Bach, Beethoven, Mozart Chopin, Scriabin.
 Each with their unique musical gift they gave to the world.
-If you want to pursue the classics I couldn't be more delighted).
+If you want to pursue the classics, let's do it!).